gawadx1/100-days-building-ai-products/README.md

 ---

-### Day 85 — Landing Page وMarketing Copy
+### Day 85 — Landing Page & Marketing Copy

-ابنِ Landing Page تحوّل الزوار لمستخدمين. تعلّم كيف تكتب AI Marketing Copy.
+Build a landing page that converts visitors to users.
+Learn how to write AI marketing copy.

 **`Marketing`**